lekkalraja/all_about_jdks/Java11/README.md

     * `Warning`: The jjs tool is planned to be removed from a future JDK release.
 * A separate JEP will be filed for the actual removal of the types and modules in a future JDK feature release.

+## JEP 336: Deprecate the Pack200 Tools and API
+* Deprecate the pack200 and unpack200 tools, and the Pack200 API in java.util.jar.

+* Pack200 is a compression scheme for JAR files.
+It was introduced in Java SE 5.0 by JSR 200.
+Its goal is "to decrease disk and bandwidth requirements for Java application packaging, transmission, and delivery."
+Developers use a pair of tools -- pack200 and unpack200 -- to compress and uncompress their JAR files.
+An API is available in the java.util.jar package.

+* There are three reasons for wanting to deprecate (and eventually remove) Pack200:
+    * Historically, slow downloads of the JDK over 56k modems were an impediment to Java adoption.
+The relentless growth in JDK functionality caused the download size to swell, further impeding adoption.
+Compressing the JDK with Pack200 was a way to mitigate the problem.
+However, time has moved on: download speeds have improved, and JDK 9 introduced new compression schemes for both the Java runtime (JEP 220) and the modules used to build the runtime (JMOD).
+Consequently, JDK 9 and later do not rely on Pack200; JDK 8 was the last release compressed with pack200 at build time and uncompressed with unpack200 at install time.
+In summary, a major consumer of Pack200 -- the JDK itself -- no longer needs it.
+    * Beyond the JDK, it was attractive to compress client applications, and especially applets, with Pack200.
+Some deployment technologies, such as Oracle's browser plug-in, would uncompress applet JARs automatically.
+However, the landscape for client applications has changed, and most browsers have dropped support for plug-ins.
+Consequently, a major class of consumers of Pack200 -- applets running in browsers -- are no longer a driver for including Pack200 in the JDK.
+    * Pack200 is a complex and elaborate technology.
+Its file format is tightly coupled to the class file format and the JAR file format, both of which have evolved in ways unforeseen by JSR 200.
+(For example, JEP 309 added a new kind of constant pool entry to the class file format, and JEP 238 added versioning metadata to the JAR file format.)
+The implementation in the JDK is split between Java and native code, which makes it hard to maintain.
+The API in java.util.jar.Pack200 was detrimental to the modularization of the Java SE Platform, leading to the removal of four of its methods in Java SE 9.
+Overall, the cost of maintaining Pack200 is significant, and outweighs the benefit of including it in Java SE and the JDK.

+* Three types in the java.base module will be terminally deprecated, that is, annotated with @Deprecated(forRemoval=true):
+    * java.util.jar.Pack200
+    * java.util.jar.Pack200.Packer
+    * java.util.jar.Pack200.Unpacker
+* The jdk.pack module, which contains the pack200 and unpack200 tools, will also be terminally deprecated.
+* Running pack200 or unpack200 will display a warning about the planned removal of the tool.
+Running jar -c with the sub-option n (to normalize the archive) will display a warning about the planned removal of the sub-option.
+The documentation for all three tools will indicate the deprecation and planned removal.
+* A separate JEP will be filed for the actual removal of the types and module in a future JDK feature release.

 # Reference : [Java 11](http://openjdk.java.net/projects/jdk/11/)